WICG/dbsc/DBSCE/Overview.md

 DBSC(E) aims to support most of these scenarios.
 It does not define the device registration protocol and is only concerned with the keys generated in a "clean room" and the management of the generated keys to prove device binding.

 ### Device Registration

-Any enterprise user is expected to either use a device issued by their organization or register their personal device with an organization.
 The device registration is expected to be a once-in-a-lifetime protected operation, and the user is expected to perform this operation with a clean room environment.

 ![DeviceRegistration](./DeviceRegistration.svg)